Difegue/LANraragi/tools/Documentation/api-documentation/minion-api.md

 {% swagger-description %}
 For a given Minion job ID, check whether it succeeded or failed.
 Minion jobs are ran for various occasions like thumbnails, cache warmup and handling incoming files.
+For some jobs, you can check the `notes` field for progress information.
+Look at https://docs.mojolicious.org/Minion/Guide#Job-progress for more information.
 {% endswagger-description %}

 {% swagger-parameter name="id" type="string" required="true" in="path" %}